 Building restriction lines identify locations on a site where a building can or cannot be located.
 As used in most conventional zoning practice, they are measured from a property line and prevent a building from being situated a certain distance from that line.
 In other cases, they act as "build to" lines that dictate the required location of a building frontage relative to a facing street.
 Both types are used in the South Frederick Corridors plan and are described in the following table for each form designation by road designation.
 Building restriction lines identified in the following table are measured from the outside edge of the adjoining curb of the street(s) the building faces.
 For street designations, building frontage must be located within the space defined by the minimum and maximum dimensions described below (build to lines).
+The intervening space becomes a public sidewalk and is designed with street trees, street furniture, and lighting.
+Sidewalk space is designed to be an integral part of the facing building, with appropriate frontage design, depending on context.
 For road designations, the setback indicates a line within which a building cannot be located.